 - Middle Mile: Certain industries like retail and consumer goods require an additional mile tone in the supply chain process namely the middle mile.
-The middle mile is the movement of finished products from warehouses to retail stores so that the product can reach a wider audience particularly in small cities and rural towns that might not have access or the means to order online.
+The middle mile is the movement of finished products from warehouses to retail stores so that the product can reach a wider audience, particularly in small cities and rural towns that might not have access or the means to order online.

 - Last Mile: Once a customer places an order, the last component of the supply chain system comes into play-last mile delivery.
 This process involves the journey of the finished product from the warehouse to the front door of the customer.
-With last mile services come a lot of potential problems namely optimal route management, quick and reliable delivery services, transportation as sets, and more.
+With last-mile services come a lot of potential problems namely optimal route management, quick and reliable delivery services, transportation assets, and more.

 The Significance Of Last Mile Delivery

-Every ecommerce business and online seller is locked in a fierce competition where the quality of delivery has become as important as the product itself.
+Every eCommerce business and online seller is locked in a fierce competition where the quality of delivery has become as important as the product itself.

-The convenience that comes with getting food, groceries and anything else a consumer might need to be delivered to their doorsteps has fundamentally altered consumer behavior.
+The convenience that comes with getting food, groceries and anything else a consumer might need to be delivered to their doorsteps has fundamentally altered consumer behaviour.
 They no longer are okay waiting for weeks for the product they ordered online and expect to be in the loop regarding the status of their order at all times.